2010019970909/LOW_POWER_ECG-PCB/README.md

 Low power channel of instrumentation for an ECG application.

 # About it
 This project is using powerharvesting to make an electrocardiograph (ECG).
 So the channel of instrumentation needs to be low power.
-The circuit schematic is inspire from the "INA321" datasheet.
-It's a Texas Instrument component.
+The circuit schematic is inspired from the "INA321" datasheet.
+It's a Texas Instruments component.

 # About us
 We are 3 students of the Polytechnic Faculty of Mons (University of Mons in Belgium, UMons).
-Antoine DUFRANE, Charlotte LUYPAERT and Vincent STRAGIER (myself) are working on this project.
+Antoine DUFRANE, Charlotte LUYPAERT and Vincent STRAGIER (myself) have been working on this project.
 It's a project for our third year in the Electrical Engineering Faculty